Creamy vegan rice pudding that tastes like a delicious custard! Divine served with a sprinkle of cinnamon either hot or cold.

 - Sprinkle of Cinnamon

-- Add the basmati rice, coconut milk, water, white sugar, brown sugar and salt to a large pot and bring to the boil stirring regularly.
+- Add the basmati rice, coconut milk, water, white granulated sugar, light brown sugar and salt to a large pot and bring to the boil stirring regularly.

 - Turn the heat right down so that it is on a slow simmer, cover the pot and let it cook for around 50 mins, stirring at regular intervals, until it is the consistency of a thick, creamy custard.